Dynamical Evolution of Quasi-Hierarchical Triples: Long-term evolution under second-order map

+In this appendix we discuss several properties of the long-term evolution under the map described in \S \ref{sec:quasi-hierarchical triples}.
+We stress that, as remarked in \S \ref{sec:external}, it is a poor description of isolated quasi-hierarchical triples over time-scales much longer than {(a few)$\times \tau_{\rm sec}$}.
+However, it may apply qualitatively for triples whose outer orbit can exchange angular momentum with a reservoir.
+The map itself displays interesting properties, so we keep this discussion here.

-Figure \ref{fig:phase diagram} shows the value of the orbital parameters after $1000$ orbits of the outer binary, as functions of the initial condition $e=e_0$, $i=i_0$ (the angles were randomly selected for each initial condition), for $r_{\rm p} = 5a_{\rm in}$.
-In figure \ref{fig:eccentricity 1000 orbits} we plot the final eccentricity after thousands of outer orbits.
-We see that given time, more and more initial conditions reach $e_{\max}$.
+Figure \ref{fig:phase diagram} shows the value of the orbital parameters after $10000$ orbits of the outer binary, as functions of the initial condition $e=e_0$, $i=i_0$ (the angles were randomly selected for each initial condition), for $r_{\rm p} = 5a_{\rm in}$.
+We see that given time, more and more initial conditions reach $e_{\rm u}$ if the initial condition is below $i_{\rm crit}$, given by equation \eqref{eqn:i crit}, and they tend to $e = 0$ and $i=\pi$ if it is above, except for very high initial eccentricities, where the diffusion can nonetheless overcome the negative drift.